glass of wine

 6. It Can Improve Mental Health

-A few studies have found that moderate consumption of wine (approximately five to fifteen grams per day) could reduce the instance of depression.
+A few studies have found that moderate consumption of wine (approximately five to fifteen grams per day) could reduce the instances of depression.
 That being said, heavy alcohol consumption has the opposite effect, so moderation here is important [11].

 7. It Could Reduce Your Risk of Obesity